-With Manual Controls, you can use the touchscreen on the Lytro camera to set the shutter speed, ISO, ND filter, or turn on Auto-Exposure Lock.
-Manual Controls provide not only straightforward benefits like the ability to brighten up a dark scene, but also allow for more creative and artistic techniques like painting with light.
+With Manual Controls, use the touchscreen on the Lytro camera to set shutter speed and ISO, as well as lock exposure or the ND filter.
+Manual Controls provide straightforward benefits, like the ability to brighten up indoors shots, as well unlocking more exotic artistic techniques like light painting.

-To access Manual Controls, swipe up on the touchscreen and touch the "gear" icon.
-Then, scroll down the Menu, and touch to enable the "Manual" option:
+To access Manual Controls, swipe up on the touchscreen, touch the "gear" icon, then scroll down the Menu and touch to enable the "Manual" option:

-Techniques like painting with light, and night or low light landscapes benefit from long shutter speeds, while faster shutter speeds allow you to limit motion blur when light conditions permit (in brighter light).
+- Techniques like light painting and night landscapes benefit from long shutter speeds, while faster speeds allow you to limit motion blur when light conditions permit.

-ND Filter Toggle: Neutral Density Filter engaged (-4 equivalent f-stops) - disengaged (no effect).
+- ND Filter Toggle: engaged (-4 equivalent f-stops) - disengaged (no effect).

 - Toggle the ND Filter to achieve an intentionally underexposed or blown-out look, or to keep the camera from adjusting itself while you compose your shot.